 Single mothers experiencing financial hardship because of a temporary or permanent disability have up to four places to turn for income support.

-1. Seven states have mandatory temporary disability programs that replace a portion of income while you are unable to work for a covered medical condition
+- Seven states have mandatory temporary disability programs that replace a portion of income while you cannot work for a covered medical condition.

-3. Supplemental Security Income (SSI) supports low-income individuals with few resources who never earned money via employment
+- Supplemental Security Income (SSI) supports low-income individuals with few resources who have never earned money through employment.

-4. Workers Compensation Insurance replaces a portion of income and helps with medical bills after on-the-job accidents
+- Workers’ Compensation Insurance replaces a portion of income and helps with medical bills after on-the-job accidents.

 TANF